ISISComputingGroup/ibex_developers_manual/SKF-MB350-Chopper.md

 ## Serial breaks

-The device requires the changes in https://github.com/ISISComputingGroup/EPICS-asyn/pull/6 and the following lines in it's st.cmd:
+The device requires the changes in https://github.com/ISISComputingGroup/EPICS-asyn/pull/6 and the following lines in its st.cmd:

 ```
 $(IFNOTDEVSIM) $(IFNOTRECSIM) asynSetOption("L0", -1, "break_duration", "20")